 This May marks the one year anniversary and halfway mark into my two-year Peace Corps service (whoo!).

-As I reflect on the ups and downs of my service, and the challenges I’ve faced not only in my host country, but also the challenges I, and many U.S. citizens and Peace Corps Volunteers around the world have faced in the wake of issues and changes on our own home front, I feel now, more than ever, is the time to encourage my friends, family, acquaintances, and blog readers to consider serving in the Peace Corps.
+As I reflect on the ups and downs of my service I feel like now, more than ever, is the time to encourage my friends, family, and blog readers to consider serving in the Peace Corps.

 Today Americans are needed abroad.